-- During the 2013 Legislative Session, Section 1011.84, F.S. was modified to prohibit the use of state funding of educational programs for state prison and county jail inmates.
-This dramatically affects our local state college, Palm Beach State College, from educating inmates at reentry facilities, including Sago Palm.
-Palm Beach County SUPPORTS legislation aimed at increasing the successful reentry of state prisoners, including the ability of state colleges to provide coursework and training classes to inmates at reentry facilities. - During the 2021 Legislative Session, Palm Beach County's RESTORE: Re-entry program was appropriated \$500,000.
+During the 2022 Legislative Session, Palm Beach County's RESTORE Re-entry program was appropriated \$375,000.
 Palm Beach County SUPPORTS continued funding of this program with a \$500,000 appropriation request, which connects returning citizens from our local Palm Beach County Jail, the Florida Department of Corrections, and the Federal Bureau of Prisons to necessary services.